Michigan Territory: Organization

-The first territorial governor, William Hull, abolished Wayne County and established new districts of his own making, which proved to be short-lived.
+The first territorial governor, William Hull, abolished Wayne County and established districts of his own making, which proved to be short-lived.
 Lewis Cass became governor in 1813 and promptly undid Hull's work and re-established a third incarnation of Wayne County that included all lands within Michigan Territory that had been ceded by Indians through the 1807 Treaty of Detroit.

 During the War of 1812, following General Isaac Brock's capture of Detroit on August 16, 1812, the Michigan Territory was at least nominally a part of the Province of Upper Canada.
 On August 24, Colonel Henry Proctor proclaimed the continuation of civil government under existing laws with Proctor acting as Governor and Chief Justice Augustus B. Woodward acting as Secretary.
 On February 4, 1813, Proctor suspended civil government and imposed martial law.

 By 1818, both Illinois and Indiana had been admitted as states; the unincorporated land from their territories was made part of the Michigan Territory; and a strip of land in southern Michigan was given to Indiana.
 Disputed territory in red.

 When Indiana (1816) and Illinois (1818) joined the Union, remnants of their territories were joined to Michigan Territory.
-An area equal to 30 townships was also transferred from Michigan Territory to Indiana to allow that state access to Lake Michigan.
+An area equal to 30 townships was transferred from Michigan Territory to Indiana to allow that state access to Lake Michigan.
 Soon afterward, the federal government rapidly began signing treaties with local Native American tribes and acquiring their lands.